 Ask around, either online or in person, and see what curriculum is working for others.
 Do some research.
 Try it out, if you are able, before buying it.
 Then jump in.
 Losing a couple of months is not as bad as losing an entire year.
 Remember, as a homeschool mom your goal is to get your child to learn.
 Keep that in mind when you need to “recalculate” your educational plan.

 How to Plan Next Year’s Homeschool

 When planning ahead, don’t try to do it all in one day.
 Take one or two subjects at a time.
 Use tools to facilitate your planning.
 I really like Homeschool Tracker for setting up lessons.
+(From Gena: Homeschool Planet is awesome, too!)
 Planning does not have to wait until the school year is finished.
 If you know your student is on track to finish her grammar book, plan what your next step is for the following school year now.
 It will be a load off your plate later.
 Remember, moms need a break, too.

 I typically try to take a few break weeks during the year to avoid feeling overwhelmed.
 I took Christmas break with my kids, and I also stayed away from grading over spring break.
 Sunday afternoons can be a great time to be “off” as well.
 Being a homeschool mom can be difficult because you live at your workplace.
 Plan to separate yourself as needed.
 You won’t regret it!

 [From Gena: Two things I’d recommend before starting the entire process of planning next year’s homeschool would be to pray and seek God’s wisdom and talk to your husband about his suggestions for goals for your child as well as the budget.]

 Now, onto your own planning!
 Download the free Step-by-Step Guide to Planning Next Year’s Homeschool Printable.